N-Fornaro/eunoe-restaurant/README.md

 ## License

-The project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+The project is licensed under the Creative Commons Zero v1.0 Universal